momack2/go-filecoin/README.md

 Go-filecoin is now maintained by [IPFS-Force Community](https://github.com/ipfs-force-community)

----

-Maintenancer: @steven004, @diwufeiwen, hunjixin, felix00000
+Maintenaners: @steven004, @diwufeiwen, hunjixin, felix00000

-Repo is open for anyone to submit issues and PRs.
+This repo is open for anyone to submit issues and PRs.

 ## License